Sandaadrien/all_dataset/README.md

 # all_dataset
-This repository will contain all my public dataset used in google colab
+This repository contains all public dataset that used in google colab